-Port Access to rail network

-Poole Harbour Poole station (30-minute walk)

-Portsmouth Ferry Terminal Portsmouth & Southsea station (via local bus services, taxi, 10-minute cycle ride or 25-minute walk)
+Port Access to rail network Avonmouth (Bristol Cruise Terminal) Avonmouth station is 3 miles from the Terminal and walking inside the dock estate is not permitted.
+Pre-book taxi (8 minutes) Poole Harbour Poole station (30-minute walk) Portsmouth Ferry Terminal Portsmouth & Southsea station (via local bus services, taxi, 10-minute cycle ride or 25-minute walk)

-Southampton Cruise Terminals Southampton Central station (generally via free bus + walk, or taxi, depending on terminal)

-Weymouth Weymouth station (20-minute walk)
+Port Access to rail network Southampton Cruise Terminals Southampton Central station (generally via free bus + walk, or taxi, depending on terminal) Weymouth Weymouth station (20-minute walk) Portland Weymouth station (via local bus services, 25-min cycle ride or >1-hr walk)

-- 5.5.10 It is considered inappropriate at the current time to consider building fixed rail links to IGs, with the exception of Bristol Airport which is the current subject of the WECA Mass Transit Study.
-Instead, it is recommended that where IGs are currently not rail connected, the focus should be on making rail part of an end-to-end journey, using buses to complete the route.
-As such, this CO is best incorporated into the remit of the Stations & Access to Rail Task Force.
+- 5.5.11 It is considered inappropriate at the current time to consider building fixed rail links to IGs, with the exception of Bristol Airport which is the current subject of the WECA Mass Transit Study.
+Instead, it is recommended that where IGs are currently not rail connected, the focus should be on making rail part of an end-to-end journey, using buses or other modes to complete the route.
+As such, this CO is best incorporated into the remit of the Stations & Access to Rail Taskforce.
 The initial actions will therefore be an access audit and Station Travel Plan that links to Ground Access Strategies.

-Marketing of the rail offer including multi-modal ticketing to arrivals at IGs will also be a key aspect of delivery of this CO, which will fall under the Digital Solutions Task Force. - 5.5.11 Where named stations are identified as the direct links to IGs, it will be important to consider frequency and journey times to those stations through the CMSP and Timetable Planning work, to incorporate service uplifts into future 'configuration states'.
+Marketing of the rail offer including multi-modal ticketing to arrivals at IGs will also be a key aspect of delivery of this CO, which will fall under the Digital Solutions Taskforce. - 5.5.12 Where named stations are identified as the direct links to IGs, it will be important to consider frequency and journey times to those stations through the Strategic Planning Taskforce, to incorporate service uplifts into future 'configuration states'. - 5.5.13 It is noted that a western access to Heathrow Airport via Reading, which will be of direct benefit to travellers from Western Gateway, is committed and scheduled for completion within 10 years.

-5.6 CONDITIONAL OUTPUT P5: FREIGHT CAPABILITY INTRODUCTION
+5.6 CONDITIONAL OUTPUT P4: FREIGHT CAPABILITY